industrial-edge/pingpong-python/docs/Installation.md

 # Testing the application using Simatic Flow Creator

-- Open the Webinterface of the Simatic Flow Creator
+- Open the web interface of the Simatic Flow Creator
 - Connect a "inject" node with a "mqtt out" node
 - Connect a "mqtt in" node with a "debug" node
 - Configure the mqtt-nodes to connect to the databus.
 Enter the hostname, username and password